Responsibility for Maintenance: Student Engagement and Learning Support; Campus Safety and Security; Title IX Coordinator

 Incest: Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rape: Non-forcible sexual intercourse with a person who is under the age of consent.
+Sexual Misconduct: Non-forcible sexual intercourse with a person who is under the age of consent.

 Stalking: Occurs when one person engages in a course of conduct which is directed at a specific person and that course of conduct causes that person to be in fear of harm to himself or herself, property, a member of his/her immediate family, or an acquaintance.
 Cyber stalking is a form of stalking which can include, but is not limited to, phone, text, IM, Facebook, and other electronic means.